neurobagel/py-app-template/README.md

 </div>

+> [!WARNING]
+> This template repo contains no application code directory and cannot be installed as-is.

 ## To finish creating a new repo from this template
 - [Enable pre-commit ci](https://github.com/organizations/neurobagel/settings/installations/45014819) for the new repo
-- Once you have created your main application code directory, in `pyproject.toml`, follow the `#TODO` comments to replace the app name placeholders
+- Once you have created your main application code directory
+  - in `pyproject.toml`, follow the `#TODO` comments to replace the app name placeholders
+  - in `.github/workflows/test.yaml`, uncomment the steps to run the tests and upload coverage

 ### If releasing the package on PyPI
 - In `pyproject.toml`, uncomment the section for packaging-only config